 - 1.-13. [unchanged]

 - 11. The minimum number of off-street parking spaces by type of use shall be determined in accordance with the following schedule:

 - a. [unchanged]

 - b. [unchanged]

 - c.
 Business and Commercial

-- (1) (10) [unchanged]
+(1)-(10) [unchanged]

-(11) Gasoline filling stations (self-service) One (1) fueling space for each fuel nozzle.
-In addition, one (1) space per 200 square feet usable
+Gasoline filling One (1) fueling space for each

+stations (self- fuel nozzle.
+In addition, one (1)

+service) space per 200 square feet usable

-floor area (not to include vehicle
+· floor area (not to include vehicle

 fueling spaces located at the

 pump) plus parking for accessory

-vehicle service uses.one (1)
+vehicle service uses.
+In no

-parking space shall be provided

-for each fifty (50) square feet of

-usable floor area in the cashier's

-and office areas and spaces shall

-be provided for all accessory uses.

-In no instance shall such a facility
+instance shall such a facility

 provide less than three (3) parking

 spaces.
 In no instance shall a

 required parking space or its

 maneuvering area conflict with

 vehicles being fueled or awaiting

 fuel.

+stations (self-